A serverless framework that scans your AWS accounts for AI/ML security misconfigurations and produces an interactive, shareable report.

 | CloudFormation Lint | PR | Validates deployment and SAM templates with cfn-lint |

 We welcome community contributions!
-Please see Developer Guide for guidelines.
+See the Developer Guide for guidelines.

 See CONTRIBUTING for reporting security issues.